on mischaracterizing the criticism of art

 oppositional reading: understanding but rejecting the intended message

-so if the artist encodes certain meanings into their work — what hall called the “preferred reading” — fans who align perfectly with that message adopt that preferred reading unquestioningly. meanwhile, critics may take a “negotiated” or “oppositional” stance. the friction between these readings is not a bad thing, and in fact, it can prove really important.
+so if the artist encodes certain meanings into their work — what hall called the “preferred reading” — fans who align perfectly with that message adopt that unquestioningly. meanwhile, critics may take a “negotiated” or “oppositional” stance. the friction between these readings is not a bad thing, and in fact, it can prove really important.

 take the following lyrics that a brilliant friend mastering in psychology at pepperdine pointed out to me: